jersaal/ieeg-noise-detection/README.md

 ## How to Use

 1. **Setup the Configuration File**:
-   - The script uses a configuration file (`classify_config.toml`) to specify file paths and decision threhsold.
+   - The script uses a configuration file (`classify_config.toml`) to specify file paths and decision threshold.
    - Modify the `classify_config.toml` file to point to the correct locations for your data and pre-trained model.
 An example configuration file is provided.

 2. **Run the Classification Script**: